-When engaging a Penetration Testing company, you are essentially granting them a license to attempt to obtain access to your sensitive information.
+When engaging a pentesting company, you are essentially granting them a license to attempt to obtain access to your sensitive information.
 So the first rule is simple: trust the company you select.
 Before anything, you must entirely trust the resource or company you hire with access to the most sensitive information in your company.

 Secondly, ensure that you are working with an experienced team; someone who goes beyond a VA scan.
 There is a large selection of companies offering penetration testing services that lack the general knowledge or expertise to deliver; this is why certification plays a significant part in establishing that a resource has skill.
-Practical certifications such as OSCP, OSCE, GPEN, GWAPT, GXPN are a must for any credible penetration testing resource.
+Practical certifications such as OSCP, OSCE, GPEN, GWAPT, and GXPN are a must for any credible penetration testing resource.
 CEH is not a practical certification.

 Beyond this, a penetration test is only as good as the actionable solutions that come out of it; it’s not just about finding out what the problem is, but also the solution.
 Ensure that the team you hire has defined processes and documents and are able to clearly explain how they develop their test plan, rules of engagement, and the final report.
 You should feel confident that you understand what you are hiring them to do, how they will do it, and what the deliverables are.

-What Questions Should You Ask?
+What Should You Ask a Pentesting Vendor?

 Scope: The scope should not be so broad that the project can’t be completed in a timely, efficient manor, and should not be so narrow that it limits the consultant’s ability to simulate a realistic cyber-attack.